okta/okta-auth-js/README.md

 By default, the library will attempt to remove expired tokens when `autoRemove` is `true`.
 If you wish to disable auto removal of tokens, set `autoRemove` to `false`.

 #### `syncStorage`
-Automatically syncs tokens across browser tabs when token storage is `localStorage`.
+Automatically syncs tokens across browser tabs when token storage is `localStorage` or `cookie`.
 To disable this behavior, set `syncStorage` to false.

 This is accomplished by selecting a single tab to handle the network requests to refresh the tokens and broadcasting to the other tabs.
 This is done to avoid all tabs sending refresh requests simultaneously, which can cause rate limiting/throttling issues.